stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 }
 ```

-The above `toc.json` file will display the following structure in the docs sidebar.
+The above `toc.json` file displays the following structure in the docs sidebar.

 ![custom toc example](../assets/images/custom-toc-example.png)